 ACTING

-Stephanie Connell is the progeny of an Irish actor father and a renowned film editor mother.
-Her brother, Michael Connell, is a feature film music editor, so the arts are definitely in the family blood!
+Stephanie was born into a family deeply rooted in the arts, with an Irish actor father and a celebrated film editor mother.
+Her brother, Michael Connell, continues this artistic legacy as a distinguished feature film music editor.

-Her theatrical roles include: An Inspector Calls (Oxford Playhouse); The Curious Case of Lady Fowler (September 2019 short tour); Go for it, Girl!
-(September 2018 short tour); Beneath the Blue Rinse (lighting technician and co-producer, 2018 short tour); The Wet Peacock and The Owl & Pussy-Cat: What Happened Next (October 2017 short tour); The Wet Peacock and Heart Broken, (May 2017 short tour); Silent on the Matter (Old Fire Station, Oxford); William Langland, Poet & Dreamer (Malvern Festival); Storyteller (Watermill); The Merry Wives of Essex (Watermill); Best Laid Plans (Soho Theatre); The Song of the Shore (Windsor Festival); The Nearly Man (Windsor Festival); The Merry Wives of Windsor (Salisbury); An Inspector Calls (Everyman Cheltenham & Oxford Playhouse); Table Manners (Wycombe Swan); Les Liaisons Dangereuses; Bold Girls; The Norman Conquest Trilogy, to name but a few.
+Her extensive theatrical experience includes performances in Can’t See For Looking (SM/Co-Producer – Old Fire Station Oxford/The Cockpit), Home, I’m Darling (National Theatre/Theatre Clwyd/Bill Kenwright Productions UK No. 1 Tour), Penetration (The Cockpit), An Inspector Calls (Oxford Playhouse), The Curious Case of Lady Fowler (2019 Tour), Go for it, Girl!
+(2018 Tour), Beneath the Blue Rinse (lighting technician and co-producer, 2018 Tour), The Wet Peacock and The Owl & Pussy-Cat: What Happened Next (2017 Tour), The Wet Peacock and Heart Broken (2017 Tour), Silent on the Matter (Old Fire Station, Oxford), William Langland, Poet & Dreamer (Malvern Festival), Storyteller (Watermill), The Merry Wives of Essex (Watermill), Best Laid Plans (Soho Theatre), The Song of the Shore (Windsor Festival), The Nearly Man (Windsor Festival), The Merry Wives of Windsor (Salisbury), An Inspector Calls (Everyman Cheltenham & Oxford Playhouse), Table Manners (Wycombe Swan), Les Liaisons Dangereuses, Bold Girls, and The Norman Conquest Trilogy, to name but a few.

 For full information on her acting credits, click any of the follow icons: